 Taking care of yourself will help you to deal with the emotional side of your diagnosis.
 You might like to:

-Some of these can be difficult if you are feeling unwell and/or having side effects of cancer treatments.
-Find out more about controlling the side effects and looking after yourself at Cancer Research UK: managing your emotions.
+Some of these can be difficult if you are feeling unwell or having side effects of cancer treatments.
+Find out more about possible cancer treatment side effects at Cancer Research UK: What is a side effect?.

 It can be hard in such a difficult situation, but trying to be positive can really help you to cope.
 Try focusing on the positive things that you do know, and avoid negative thoughts that may not be true.
 Discuss your worries with your doctor, nurse or supporter – they can often reassure you.